 The spread of COVID-19 is a crisis, and it will take many of us working together to respond appropriately, effectively, and fairly.
-The ACLU of Massachusetts will be monitoring the situation to ensure a response that is scientifically justified and no more intrusive upon civil liberties than absolutely necessary.
-In particular, we will provide guidance to our elected officials on crafting a response that protects the populations most vulnerable to harm, including working people, immigrants, and those involved in the criminal legal system.
+The ACLU of Massachusetts will be monitoring the situation to ensure a response that is scientifically justified and no more intrusive upon civil liberties than absolutely necessary and protects the populations most vulnerable to harm, including working people, immigrants, and those involved in the criminal legal system.

 Here you will find information about the ACLU’s response to COVID-19, including news updates, blog posts, guidelines, and letters to public officials—as well as other resources.
 Above all, the ACLU of Massachusetts believes:

 - Any coronavirus response should be grounded in science and public health, and not be politicized

 - Any response plan must protect the health, safety, and civil liberties of all

 - State leaders should encourage voluntary compliance with self-isolation measures as much as possible

 - If leaders want to be effective in limiting the transmission of coronavirus, they will need to pay particular attention to the most vulnerable people in our society

 People in jail are highly vulnerable to outbreaks of contagious illnesses.
 State and local law enforcement including the attorney general, district attorneys, and local police should reduce the number of people in state custody in order to prevent the virus from entering a prison or jail.